nvanhell/MacroSim/README.md

 #### Partially Complete:

-- Cost-minimzation by firms: Computation and optimal input target need proper implementation
+- Cost-minimzation by firms: Computation and optimal input targeting need better implementation

-- Taxation: consumption tax/tax on individual goods, income tax
+- Government policies: Consumption tax, tax on individual goods, and income tax are all functional, but governmending is not.
+Minmum wage needs implementation

-- Savings and investment decisions: Only presence is a basic dividend payout from firm profits
+- Savings and investment decisions: Currently only a basic dividend payout from firm profits

-- Heterogeneity between workers: Exogenous variation between workers exists, but no endogenou factors such as education or work experience
+- Heterogeneity between workers: Exogenous variation between workers exists, but no endogenous factors such as education or work experience

 - GUI: Mostly functional, but need to clean it up and allow users to edit simulation and economic parameters